-20. Defendants have targeted sales to Illinois residents by setting up and operating e-commerce stores that target United States consumers using one or more Seller Aliases, offer shipping to the United States, including Illinois, accept payment in U.S. dollars and/or funds from

-U.S. bank accounts and, on information and belief, have sold Counterfeit Pit Viper Products to residents of Illinois.
+23. Defendants have targeted sales to Illinois residents by setting up and operating e-commerce stores that target United States consumers using one or more Seller Aliases, offer shipping to the United States, including Illinois, accept payment in U.S. dollars and/or funds from U.S. bank accounts and, on information and belief, have sold Unauthorized Pit Viper Products to residents of Illinois.

-21. Defendants concurrently employ and benefit from substantially similar advertising and marketing strategies.
+24. Defendants concurrently employ and benefit from substantially similar advertising and marketing strategies.
 For example, Defendants facilitate sales by designing the e-commerce stores operating under the Seller Aliases so that they appear to unknowing consumers to be authorized online retailers, outlet stores, or wholesalers.
 E-commerce stores operating under the Seller Aliases look sophisticated and accept payment in U.S. dollars and/or funds from U.S. bank accounts via credit cards, Alipay, Amazon Pay, and/or PayPal.
 E-commerce stores operating under the Seller Aliases often include content and images that make it very difficult for consumers to distinguish such stores from an authorized retailer.
-Pit Viper has not licensed or authorized Defendants to use any of its PIT VIPER Trademarks, and none of the Defendants are authorized retailers of genuine Pit Viper Products.
+Pit Viper has not licensed or authorized prepared by the U.S. Department of Homeland Security's Office of Strategy, Policy, and Plans (Jan.
+24, 2020), and finding that on "at least some e-commerce platforms, little identifying information is necessary for a counterfeiter to begin selling" and recommending that "[s]ignificantly enhanced vetting of third-party sellers" is necessary.